leoferaderonugraha/minixview/README.md

 # minixview
 Mini heX Viewer.

-A simple hex viewer, similar to xxd.
+A simple hex viewer with patch function.

 Currently still on beta.